cnr-ibba/SMARTER-database/database/README.md

 When you start the *docker-compose* image for the first time, the MongoDB database is initialized and all the scripts defined in the `docker-entrypoint-initdb.d` are executed using the mongodb root credentials stored in the `.env` configuration file.
-After that, you could stop, destroy, re-create the *MongoDB* container without worring about smarter data: all database informations are stored inside the `mongodb-data` folder.
+After that, you could stop, destroy, re-create the *MongoDB* container without worrying about smarter data: all database information are stored inside the `mongodb-data` folder.
 If you want to wipe out the whole database and starting again from scratch, you could remove the `mongodb-data` folder.